 Turkey is home to fairy chimneys and hot air balloons, Roman history and kebabs, a world wonder and 16 UNESCO World Heritage sites!
 In 2017 Turkey will also host many international travel conferences, as it aims to draw more visitors to this historic country.

-INFLOW Travel Summit in April will mark the second of two major international travel conferences hosted by the country in the first half of 2017.
-This is a clear sign of the popular destination’s desire to retain its status as a desired destination, and the government’s support should signify their commitment to traveler safety and the tourism sector.
+INFLOW Travel Summit, an initiative from Turkey, is a clear sign of the popular destination’s desire to retain its status as a desired destination, and the government’s support should signify their commitment to traveler safety and the tourism sector.
 INFLOW marks a significant turning point in Turkey’s quest to reaffirm the traveling community that it is a country not to be missed.
 Dozens of the world’s most influential brands, bloggers and influencers (we’ll be there!) will be joining forces in mid-April to put Turkey back on the map.

 The History of Turkey